eleonne/synology-tagger/README.md

 To achieve this, the tool saves the list of tags in the `general_tag` table and establishes an N-to-N relationship through the `many_unit_has_many_general_tag` table.

+## !!!
+IMPORTANT !!!
+`
+You can't run this code directly in the Synology-NAS.
+DSM don't have the required libraries to compile pycocotools.
+Also, it would take forever...
+`

 ## Installation
 1. Ubuntu essentials or Windows Visual Studio CE (NOT VS Code!)
 ```console